TheRealAnonymous008/quartz/content/details/economics/Financial Market.md

 	* *By borrowing through banks or bonds*  - The firm, through reputation, can make a credible promise to pay interest.
 		* Here, *the firm is more in control on its operations, but it must pay for the loan*.
 		* Bank borrowing is more customizable than bonds so it tends to be better for smaller businesses.
-			* A **financial intermediary** is an institution (typically a bank) that operates between a saver who deposits funds in a bank and a borrower who receives a loan from that bank
 			* A **checking account** is one that pays little interest but facilitates transactions easily .
 			* A **savings account** pays some interest but the money requires one to make a trip to the bank to access.
 			* A **certificate of deposit** involves an agreement where the household deposits an amount for a certain period of time, and in exchange the bank will pay them higher interest.  *There is a penalty for early withdrawal from the account.*